Before you can build a simulation application for a model, you

 errors appear in the Diagnostic Viewer.

 The diagnostic message provides details of the type of error and a link to the code where the error occurred.
 The diagnostic message also contains a link to a diagnostic report that provides links to your MATLAB functions and compile-time type information for the variables and expressions in these functions.
 If your model fails to build, this information simplifies finding sources of error messages and aids understanding of type propagation rules.
-For more information about this report, see MATLAB Function Reports in the Simulink® documentation.
+For more information about this report, see MATLAB Function Reports (Simulink).

 In the diagnostic message, click the